brainlife/docs/docs/tutorial/prf-mapping.md

     * In the search bar, type 'Freesurfer.'
     * Click the app card.
 1. On the 'Submit App' page, select the following:
-    * For input, select the staged raw anatomical (T1w & T2w) images by clicking the drop-down menu and finding the appropriate datasets.
+    * For input, select the staged raw anatomical (T1w) image by clicking the drop-down menu and finding the appropriate dataset.
     * Select the boxes for 'hippocampal' and 'hires'
     * For 'version,' select '6.0.0' from the drop-down menu.
     * Select the box for 'Archive all output datasets when finished'